 The Althingi, or Icelandic Parliament, was established in 930 AD and is the oldest surviving parliament in the world.

-16. The world’s first postage stamp was issued in the UK:
+The world’s first postage stamp was issued in the UK

-17. Europe has some of the world’s most famous museums:
+Europe is home to some of the world’s most famous museums

 Europe is home to many famous museums, including the Louvre in Paris, the British Museum in London, and the Vatican Museums in Rome.
 These institutions house some of the world’s most important works of art and historical artifacts.

-18. The shortest scheduled flight in the world is in Scotland:
+The shortest scheduled flight in the world is in Scotland

 The flight from Westray to Papa Westray in Scotland is the shortest scheduled flight in the world, covering just 1.7 miles and taking only 2 minutes to complete.

-19. The world’s oldest working clock is in Salisbury Cathedral, UK:
+The world’s oldest working clock is in Salisbury Cathedral, UK

 The clock in Salisbury Cathedral, which dates back to 1386, is the oldest working clock in the world.

-The Eurovision Song Contest, an annual music competition between countries in Europe, has been running since 1956 and attracts millions of viewers every year.
+The Eurovision Song Contest, an annual music competition between European countries, has been running since 1956 and attracts millions of viewers every year.

-21. The oldest continuously inhabited city in Europe is Plovdiv, Bulgaria:
+The oldest continuously inhabited city in Europe is Plovdiv, Bulgaria

 Plovdiv, which is located in central Bulgaria, is believed to have been inhabited for over 8,000 years, making it the oldest continuously inhabited city in Europe.

-22. The highest mountain in Europe is Mount Elbrus, located in Russia:
+The highest mountain in Europe is Mount Elbrus, located in Russia

 Mount Elbrus, which stands at 18,510 feet (5,642 meters) tall, is the highest mountain in Europe and one of the Seven Summits, the highest peaks on each of the seven continents.

-23. The longest river in Europe is the Volga:
+The longest river in Europe is the Volga

 The Volga River is the longest in Europe, stretching for 2,193 miles (3,530 kilometers) from its source in the Valdai Hills to its delta in the Caspian Sea.

-25. The world’s largest Gothic cathedral is in Seville, Spain:
+The world’s largest Gothic cathedral is located in Seville, Spain

-26. The Danube River is home to the largest river delta in Europe:
+The Danube River is home to the largest river delta in Europe

 The Danube Delta, which spans over 2,200 square miles (5,600 square kilometers), is the largest river delta in Europe and one of the most biodiverse regions on the continent.

-27. The largest waterfall in Europe is the Rhine Falls, located in Switzerland:
+The largest waterfall in Europe is the Rhine Falls, located in Switzerland

 The Rhine Falls, which is located on the Rhine River near the town of Schaffhausen, is the largest waterfall in Europe by volume, with an average flow of 700 cubic meters per second.

-28. The longest rail tunnel in the world is located in Switzerland:
+The longest rail tunnel in the world is located in Switzerland

 The Gotthard Base Tunnel opened in 2016 and is the longest rail tunnel in the world, stretching for 35.4 miles (57 kilometers) beneath the Swiss Alps.

-29. The largest artificial lake in Europe is Lake Volta, located in Ghana:
+The largest artificial lake in Europe is Lake Volta, located in Ghana

 Lake Volta, which covers an area of 3,283 square miles (8,502 square kilometers), is the largest reservoir in Africa and the largest artificial lake in the world by surface area.

-There are over 400 UNESCO World Heritage Sites in Europe, including the historic centers of Rome, Paris, and Prague, as well as natural wonders like the Norwegian Fjords and the Dolomite Mountains.
+Over 400 UNESCO World Heritage Sites are located in Europe, including the historic centers of Rome, Paris, and Prague, as well as natural wonders like the Norwegian Fjords and the Dolomite Mountains.

-31. The world’s oldest zoo is located in Vienna, Austria:
+The world’s oldest zoo is located in Vienna, Austria

 The Vienna Zoo, also known as Schönbrunn Zoo, was founded in 1752 and is the oldest continuously operating zoo in the world.